MiniZinc/libminizinc/docs/en/tuple_and_record_types.rst

 anonymous variables or let-expressions and allow the assignment from data files, it is recommended to split data and decisions into separate types.

-For example, in rostering problem it would be natural to combine information about the employees, both data and decisions.
+For example, in a rostering problem it would be natural to combine information about the employees, both data and decisions.
 It might thus be natural to define the following synonyms and variable declarations.